Pastoral: Pastoral music

 The pastoral, and parodies of the pastoral, continued to play an important role in musical history throughout the 18th and 19th centuries.
 John Gay may have satirized the pastoral in The Beggar's Opera, but also wrote an entirely sincere libretto for Handel's Acis and Galatea.
 Rousseau's Le Devin du village draws on pastoral roots, and Metastasio's libretto Il re pastore was set over 30 times, most famously by Mozart.
 Rameau was an outstanding exponent of French pastoral opera.
 Beethoven also wrote his famous Pastoral Symphony, avoiding his usual musical dynamism in favour of relatively slow rhythms.
 More concerned with psychology than description, he labelled the work "more the expression of feeling than [realistic] painting".
 The pastoral also appeared as a feature of grand opera, most particularly in Meyerbeer's operas: often composers would develop a pastoral-themed "oasis", usually in the centre of their work.
 Notable examples include the shepherd's "alte Weise" from Wagner's Tristan und Isolde, or the pastoral ballet occupying the middle of Tchaikovsky's The Queen of Spades.
-The 20th-century continued to bring new pastoral interpretations, particularly in ballet, such as Ravel's Daphis and Chloe, Nijinsky's use of Debussy's Prélude à l'après-midi d'un faune, and Stravinsky's Le sacre du printemps and Les Noces.
+The 20th-century continued to bring new pastoral interpretations, particularly in ballet, such as Maurice Ravel's Daphnis et Chloé, Nijinsky's use of Debussy's Prélude à l'après-midi d'un faune, and Stravinsky's Le sacre du printemps and Les Noces.

 The Pastorale is a form of Italian folk song still played in the regions of Southern Italy where the zampogna continues to thrive.
 They generally sound like a slowed down version of a tarantella, as they encompass many of the same melodic phrases.
 The pastorale on the zampogna can be played by a solo zampogna player, or in some regions can be accompanied by the piffero (also commonly called a ciaramella, 'pipita', or bifora), which is a primitive key-less double reed oboe type instrument.

 Pastoral art

 Idealised pastoral landscapes appear in Hellenistic and Roman wall paintings.
 Interest in the pastoral as a subject for art revived in Renaissance Italy, partly inspired by the descriptions of pictures Jacopo Sannazaro included in his Arcadia.
 The Pastoral Concert in the Louvre attributed to Giorgione or Titian is perhaps the most famous painting in this style.
 Later, French artists were also attracted to the pastoral, notably Claude, Poussin (e.g., Et in Arcadia ego) and Watteau (in his Fêtes galantes).
-The Fête champêtre, with scenes of country people dancing was a popular subject in Flemish painting.
+The Kermesse or Fête champêtre (village festivity), with scenes of country people dancing was a popular subject in Flemish painting.
 Thomas Cole has a series of paintings titled The Course of Empire, and the second of these paintings (shown on the right) depicts the perfect pastoral setting.

 Giorgione or Titian, Pastoral Concert, c.
 1509, Louvre.